tomjoht/tomjoht.github.io/_posts/2020/3/2020-03-22-working-from-home-things-i-have-bought.md

 - writing
 keywords:
 rebrandly: https://idratherbewriting.site/wfhpurchases
-description: "Now that most of us are working from home, I thought I might write a post about things I've bought as a result of working from home in an effort to be more comfortable and productive."
+description: "Now that most of us are working from home, I thought I might write a post about things I've bought in an effort to be more comfortable and productive in wfh mode."
 ---

 <style>